When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 I’ve been toying with the idea of getting another electric bike for some time now.
 Riding an E-bike helped get me back into cycling and lose nearly 4 stone in weight (25kg) – I progressed on to road cycling (in 2017) and have since covered over 12,000 unassisted miles.

-Since I started this blog a couple of years ago, I’ve had the pleasure of testing out many different makes and models of e-bike.
-They’re getter lighter, more efficient and a lot of the latest models provide a more natural cycling feel.
-Long gone are the days when electric bikes were ugly, cumbersome machines that were inefficient and quite frankly, unpleasant to ride.
+Since I started this blog a couple of years ago, I’ve had the pleasure of testing out many different models of e-bike.
+They’re getter lighter, more efficient and a lot of the latest electric bikes provide a more natural cycling feel.
+Long gone are the days when e-bikes were ugly, cumbersome machines that were inefficient and quite frankly, unpleasant to ride.

 I ride anywhere between 75-120 miles per week, purely from a recreational (and fitness) perspective.
-It’s fair to say that I have been well and truly bitten by the cycling bug, but I also realise I’m not getting any younger and staying fit is important not only for me, but to serve as an inspiration for my children.
+It’s fair to say that I’ve been well and truly bitten by the cycling bug, but I also realise I’m not getting any younger and staying fit isn’t just important for me, but it also inspires my kids to be more active.

 Since I started riding a regular bike in 2017, I have completed many 100+ mile days in the saddle and lots of epic rides around the South West of England.
 I’ve seen my fitness increase to a level that I never thought possible and at 51 years of age I feel fitter than I did as a teenager.

 So why have I decided to buy another electric bike?
-Well, for starters the Vitus Mach E is going to be complementing my current cycling regime not replacing it.
-I will still be putting in the miles on my regular road bike.
+Well, for starters the Vitus Mach E is going to be complementing my current cycling regime not replacing it – I’ll still be putting in the miles on my regular road bike.